Blackstone Inc.: July 2025 mass shooting

 In July 2025, a mass shooting occurred at the Manhattan headquarters of Blackstone.
 The gunman, identified as 27-year-old Shane Devon Tamura, entered the building wearing body armor and carrying an AR-15–style rifle.
 He opened fire in the lobby, killing four people.
 The victims included Wesley LePatner, a senior managing director at Blackstone and CEO of the real estate fund BREIT, an off-duty New York City police officer working security, a security guard, and another employee in the building.

-2020s divestment

-IBS Software

-In May 2023, Blackstone entered into an agreement to divest its stake in IBS Software, a Kerala-based software-as-a-service (SaaS) provider.
-The transaction, valued at $450 million, involved the sale of Blackstone's stake to the global private equity firm Apax.

-Hotel Investment Partners

-In October 2023, Blackstone divested its stake in the Spanish hotel conglomerate Hotel Investment Partners (HIP) to the Singaporean sovereign wealth fund GIC.
-As part of the agreement, GIC secured a 35% stake in HIP, with the deal establishing a valuation exceeding €4 billion for the company.

-Embassy Office Parks

-In December 2023, Blackstone announced its intention to divest its entire 23.59% stake, valued at $833 million, in Embassy Office Parks, India's largest real estate investment trust.
-The decision came four years after the initial listing of the REIT, as revealed in a term sheet disclosed by Reuters.